This vignette explains how to use the ae_attendances dataset in R, and also details where it comes from and how it is generated.

 summarise_at(vars(attendances, breaches), sum) %>%

-mutate(performance = 1 - breaches/attendances,
+performance = 1 - breaches / attendances,

-overall_performance = 1 - sum(breaches)/sum(attendances),
+overall_performance = 1 - sum(breaches) / sum(attendances),

-org_code = fct_reorder(org_code, -performance)) %>%
+org_code = fct_reorder(org_code, -performance)

 #